bigeasy/stencil/diary.md

 ## Require

 Note that, `require` is for static loading.
-Can you build using ESprima?
+Can you build using Esprima?

 I'm not going to require AMD, nor am I going to require a particular module loader.
 I'm going to start with Browserify.
 I'll start there because it is